owntone/owntone-server/README_PLAYER_WEBINTERFACE.md

 ## Usage

-You can find forked-daapd's web interface at [http://forked-daapd.local:3689](http://forked-daapd.local:3689) or alternatively at [http://[your_server_address_here]:3689](http://[your_server_address_here]:3689).
+You can find OwnTone's web interface at [http://owntone.local:3689](http://owntone.local:3689) or alternatively at [http://[your_server_address_here]:3689](http://[your_server_address_here]:3689).